(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 And one of the most important voices belongs to Abdolkarim Soroush.
-He is controversial within the Iranian regime, and is seen as dangerous by the religious leaders because he is influential and has many followers.
+He is controversial within the Iranian regime and is seen as dangerous by the religious leaders because he is influential and has many followers.
 Soroush can no longer stay in his home country because of the danger of his life.
 He argues for human rights, justice and freedom.

 The hidden imam.
 The background to today's religious rule in Iran stems from a myth dating back to around 900.
 For Shi'a Muslims, "imam" means one of the descendants of the Prophet's family who is to govern the community politically and religiously.
 According to Tolver Shia Islam (the name refers to a number of twelve imams), the myth says that the 12th imam disappeared and is in hiding from the people.
 The 12th Imam (called Mahdi) will come again just before the day of judgment and create justice.